 When you started your career in your 20s, your life was going a certain way.

-Then by your 30s it probably changed in ways you never could have predicted a decade ago.
+Then by your 30s, it probably changed in ways you could never have predicted a decade ago.

-Before you decide to make that career change from finance manager to scented candle maker, you need to get real about the path to happiness (and income) in front of you.
+Before you decide to make that career change from finance manager to scented candle maker, you need to get real about the challenges and opportunities that lie ahead.

 When you CAN make a career change

-- Example: Your husband’s best friend hires you to oversee operations for his small business
+- You have a strong network connection or recommendation.
+For example, your husband’s friend hires you to oversee operations for his small business.

 When you CANNOT make a career change